 Some cyclists find that 2x drivetrains offer better performance than 1x drivetrains.
 With a 2x drivetrain, you may be able to maintain a higher average speed or ride further without tiring out.

 One potential reason is that 2x drivetrains offer more gears.
-With more gears, you have a better chance of finding the ideal gear for the conditions you’re riding in.
+With more gears, you have a better chance of finding the optimal gear for the conditions you’re riding in.
 The ideal gear depends on a number of factors including the type of surface you’re riding on, the incline, and your level of fitness.
-For example, when you have 20-30 gears to choose from, you can dial in the exact gearing you need for whatever situation you’re in.
-When you ride in the correct gear, you don’t waste energy pedaling too hard or spinning too fast.

 Having said this, double chainring drivetrains don’t have as many more gears as it may appear.
 There are two reasons for this.
 First, some gears may be duplicates.
 If you count the teeth, you may find that more than one combination of your chainrings and cassette has the same gear ratio.
 It is common to have 2 or 3 duplicate gears in a 2x or 3x drivetrain.